-Macho ferns (Nephrolepis biserrata) are beautiful large ferns that grow well both indoors and outdoors.
-Native to Florida, these ferns are characterized by bold, bright green fronds that can grow up to 3 to 4 feet long, dwarfing other common fern varieties such as Boston ferns and Kimberly queen ferns.
-Macho ferns are ideal plants for large outdoor urns or planters, or for that spacious room in your home that needs a splash of green.
+Macho ferns (Nephrolepis biserrata) are large, beautiful ferns characterized by bold, bright green fronds that can grow up to 3 to 4 feet long, dwarfing other common fern varieties such as Boston ferns and Kimberly queen ferns.
+Native to Florida, macho ferns grow well both indoors and outdoors.
+Macho ferns are great plants for large outdoor pots or planters, or for that spacious room in your home that needs a splash of green.
 While they are not particularly delicate ferns, macho ferns do require a specific set of growing conditions in order to thrive.

 |Botanical Name||Nephrolepis biserrata|